SharonLutz/eLI/README.md

 # eLI
-Examine the interaction of 2 normally distributed traits on a multivariate normally distributed outcome in an unbalanced longitudinal study design
+Examines the interaction of 2 normally distributed traits on a multivariate normally distributed outcome in an unbalanced longitudinal study design

 ## Installation
 devtools needs to be installed once if it has not already been installed.